james727/AsserTest/readme.md

 ```

 ### Todo
-This is still a work in progress - the main thing I'd like to add is printing some details on failed tests
+This is still a work in progress - the main thing I'd like to add is printing some details on failed tests.
+The logic for initializing the counter variables also needs to be built in to avoid local conflicts.